omaro454/Quizyquiz/README.md

 ## Coding Quiz Challenge ##

 In this challenge, there is a multiple choice application with questions relating to coding.
 The majority of questions were based on Javascript.
+The overall quiz is timed and with every missed answer the timer drops 10 seconds.
+After all questions are answered the total score is displayed and placed in a ranked scoring leaderboard.
+This "Highscore" page is added and displayed at the end of the quiz with previous attempts shown and their scores position>

 # User Story #